 Other - Other interpretations

 The clinvar data provided us with more information coming from curated databases, and for some variants we can have multiple levels of consensus (however this is not a garantee of pathogenicity), but there are many other additional databases that one can try.
 However not all the databases have the same licensing, therefore each of the integrated datasets should be checked.
 For example COSMIC databases can be accessed only after registration, onkoKB as well.
-Please do not forget to cite the data that you use and it is important to keep note of the version used.

 Advanced Topics